dcaoyuan/spray-socketio/README.md

   class SocketIOServer(namespaces: ActorRef) extends Actor with ActorLogging {
     def receive = {
-      // when a new connection comes in we register a WebSocketConnection actor as the per connection handler case Http.Connected(remoteAddress, localAddress) =>
+      // when a new connection comes in we register a SocketIOConnection actor as the per connection handler case Http.Connected(remoteAddress, localAddress) =>
         val serverConnection = sender()
         val conn = context.actorOf(Props(classOf[SocketIOWorker], serverConnection, namespaces))